devonzuegel/fiesta/README.md

 uniòn » uniOn
 ```
 - conjugations in Spanish indicate subject ("Tengo" == "Yo tengo")
+- word ordering is very lax in Spanish, difficult to extract ordering ... bigrams theoretically would help a lot.

 ## Our strategy to improve the baseline IBM Model 1 system
 *Your strategy to improve the baseline IBM model 1 system*
-- IBM Model 1 makes some major simplifying assumptions.
-One of the most egregious is the assumption that all align- ments are equally likely.
+IBM Model 1 makes some major simplifying assumptions.
+One of the worst is the assumption that all alignments are equally likely.

 ## Error analysis on the test set
 *Your error analysis on the test set, including specific reference to what your code does and ideas for how further work might fix your remaining errors.*